One of the best reasons why we read, in my opinion, is that we want to understand ourselves.

-The above point cannot be emphasized enough, and yet it’s so apparent that it is almost mockingly funny.
-We can, in fact, claim that we are living through an age of the TikTok colonization.
+The above point cannot be emphasised enough, and yet it’s so apparent that it is almost mockingly funny.
+We can, in fact, claim that we are living through an age of the TikTok colonisation.

-TikTok is thoroughly undemocratic.
-Even though it may appear to be democratic to you because it gives everyone a chance ‘to be famous.’
+TikTok is thoroughly undemocratic, even though it may appear to be democratic to you because it gives everyone a chance ‘to be famous.’
 But the fact is, it does not even let you participate.
-The rule of the superiority of the creator applies here, it allows everyone to be famous at the same as everywhere.
-The one who can squeeze more fun in those 15 seconds becomes famous.
+The rule of the creator’s superiority applies here, which allows everyone to be famous everywhere and at the same time; the one who can squeeze in more fun in those 15 seconds becomes famous.
 The rest are busy with their smartphones like monkeys busy with their bananas in the zoo.
-But it’s something which never challenges you.
+But it’s something that never challenges you.

-Literary Fiction keeps you on your toes.
+Literary fiction keeps you on your toes.
 It lets you see the world with a so-called critical eye.
 It is an active article of consumption if we really want to consider it as something to be consumed.
-TikTok is beneficial to a Government like that of China because it creates puppets of its citizens.
+TikTok is beneficial to a government like that of China because it creates puppets out of its citizens.
 But the less said on it, the better.
 India is no different from China.
 And America is their elder brother when it comes to dumbing its citizens down.

 We’re living in a world where everyone can be famous, and hence, everyone wants to be famous.
 Only a few want to create something of value, something transformational.
-Mediums like Tik-Tok are an easy means of that.
-It up-roots us from reality.
-But it does not take us to an imaginary land.
-We just look and laugh (yes, sometimes we do), and the next moment there is another video to laugh at.
+Mediums such as Tik-Tok are an easy means to that.
+They uproot us from reality, but they do not take us to an imaginary land.
+We just look and laugh (yes, sometimes we do), and the next moment, there is another video to laugh at.
 We’re nowhere.

-We’re like monkeys been given electric jolts at various parts of our brains and we react accordingly, we don’t involve ourselves, we don’t reflect back.
+We’re like monkeys being given electric jolts to various parts of our brains and we react accordingly.
+We don’t involve ourselves, we don’t reflect back.
 And even if we reflect back, that is also subject to fashion.
 We never reflect.
 We just react to a new tragedy and feel good that we are doing something, whereas everyone around us is doing the same, and someone who does not participate in this collective dance, is looked down upon.

 We’re worse than monkeys because monkeys are forced into those experiments.
 That’s why we need so-called literary fiction, to save from a dystopia in which a few would rule over all others.
 A world akin to 1984, but very different because in this dystopia, the suppressed would love being suppressed.
 They would feel ‘unhappy’ if they are not suppressed.